Key Risk Indicators – the right metrics for management

 KRIs as a business intelligence tool

-The IOR’s view is that Key Risk Indicators (KRIs) should be treated as indicators applied to operational risks that an organisation might be highly exposed to, which may jeopardise the fulfilment of operational objectives or fall outside of risk appetite.
+The IOR’s view is that Key Risk Indicators (KRIs) should be treated as indicators applied to operational risks that an organisation might be highly exposed to, which may jeopardise the fulfillment of operational objectives or fall outside of risk appetite.
 Indicators may also be used to highlight the positives, such as effective internal control where they are within defined thresholds, and to provide assurance that risks are being appropriately managed to the board and stakeholders.

 In such a context, in order to effectively identify which operational risks are ‘key’ the IOR would point risk professionals in the direction of its Risk Control Self Assessment (RCSA) guidance, available to download here.
 Keys risks will be those with the largest inherent and/or residual risk exposure scores.